made2591/madeddu.xyz/_posts/2019-03-25-cloudformation-to-cdk.md

 npm i @aws-cdk/aws-codecommit
 {% endhighlight %}

 You can now try to compile your Typescript code and deploy the stack.
-Before going ahead, **note** that if your credentials map multiple profiles, you can export the profile inside the container as an environment variables as you usually do in your host:
+Before going ahead, **note** that if your credentials map multiple profiles, you can export the profile inside the container as an environment variables as you usually do in your host.
+Furthermore, the first time you deploy an AWS CDK app into an environment (account/region), you'll need to install a *bootstrap stack*: this stack includes resources that are needed for the toolkit's operation.
+For example, the stack includes an S3 bucket that is used to store templates and assets during the deployment process.
+This will be more clear later when I will talk about construct.

 {% highlight sh %}
 # optional
 export AWS_PROFILE=<YOUR_PROFILE_NAME>
 npm run build
+cdk bootstrap
 cdk deploy
 {% endhighlight %}